Julia-Tempering/Pigeons.jl/docs/src/mpi.md

 ### Setting up a Julia project

 It should be in a volume with read/write access from all nodes.
 For testing purpose, it can simply be an empty directory.
+`cd` into it and start julia.

 Activate the project and install Pigeons in it by using: